membrane/api-gateway/DEVELOPING.md

       [X] Enable project specific settings
       [X] Enable annotation processing

-6. Right click the membrane-esb-core and run as "Maven install".
+6. Right click the service-proxy-core and run as "Maven install".

-7. Right click membrane-esb-cli and run as "Maven install".
+7. Right click membrane-service-proxy and run as "Maven install".

-8. After doing so membrane-esb-cli-x.x.x.zip should be in the \cli\target folder.
+8. After doing so membrane-service-proxy-x.x.x.zip should be in the \cli\target folder.

 Running Service Proxy in Eclipse